pygfx/wgpu-py/codegen/README.md

 * To validate that our calls into wgpu-native are correct.

 We try to hit a balance between automatic code generation and providing hints to help with manual updating.
-It should *not* be necessarry to check the diffs of `webgpu.idl` or `wgpu.h`; any relevant differences should result in changes (of code or annotations) in the respective `.py` files.
+It should *not* be necessarry to check the diffs of `webgpu.idl` or `wgpu.h`.
+Instead, by running the codegen, any relevant differences (in webgpu.idl and wgpu.h) should result in changes (of code or annotations) in the respective `.py` files.
 That said, during development it can be helpful to use the WebGPU spec and the header file as a reference.

 This package is *not* part of the wgpu-lib - it is a tool to help maintain it.
 It has its own tests, which try to cover the utils well,